Aditya-021005/Portfolio/src/content/projects/gaming-console-v2.md

 Gen I's point-to-point wiring was the main assembly risk.
 Gen II routed harnesses along defined paths with clearance designed in, rather than letting wires find their own way.

-## Challenges

-**Print tolerance versus magnet fit.** Magnet pockets that are correct in CAD are a press-fit or a loose fit in reality depending on the printer.
-Resolved by iterating test coupons rather than reprinting whole shells.

-**Ergonomics is a physical question.** Grip comfort could not be evaluated in CAD.
-Several printed iterations were needed to get thickness and edge radii to something that felt right in the hand.

 ## Engineering focus